HarshRaj-13/EvolveX/README.md

 <h4>1.
 3D Effects.</h4>
 <h4>2.
 Informative sections for gym programs, offers, and about us.</h4>
 <h4>3.
 Contact and social media links in the footer.</h4>
 ## 4.Usage
 <h4>1.
 Open the index.html file in your web browser to view the website locally.</h4>
 <h4>2.
 Explore different sections, programs, and offers.</h4>
 <h4>3.
 Customize the content in the HTML, CSS, and JavaScript files to fit your needs.</h4>
+## 5.Limitations
+<h4>The website is limited in its responsiveness, as it is designed to adapt to laptop screens and mid-size tablets but lacks responsiveness for smartphones and small size Tablets with screen size of less than 8 inches </h4>